Cultural depictions of Gilles de Rais: Popular confusion between Gilles de Rais and Bluebeard

 Bossard's thesis popularized the connection between Gilles de Rais and the mythical wife-murderer, but from the second half of the 20th century onwards, successive editions of Mother Goose Tales no longer seemed to rely on it, abandoning a vain "quest for origins".
-However, Matei Cazacu supports and updates some of Abbot Bossard's conclusions, by highlighting the cartographic concordance between three types of data: "the geographical distribution of Gilles de Rais' properties in Brittany, Vendée, Poitou, Anjou and Maine; the localities from which children had disappeared and which are mentioned in the 1440 trials; the localities where the Bluebeard tale has been recorded by folklorists."
+However, Matei Cazacu supports and updates some of Bossard's conclusions, by highlighting the cartographic concordance between three types of data: "the geographical distribution of Gilles de Rais' properties in Brittany, Vendée, Poitou, Anjou and Maine; the localities from which children had disappeared and which are mentioned in the 1440 trials; the localities where the Bluebeard tale has been recorded by folklorists."
 In specific regions identifying the marshal of France with the bluish bearded murderer, a mythical character with no precise identity or temporal anchorage, the ruins of Gilles de Rais' fortresses "have contributed, by their mere existence, to the fixation of the stories on a material support, a veritable site of memory".
 Today, the castles of Machecoul and Tiffauges are still commonly associated with Bluebeard in tourist signs.

 Besides, it's difficult to pass down the memory of child sexual abuse (a taboo subject) from one generation to another, according to Matei Cazacu.
 This would explain why there are no examples of this kind of abuse in folklore, where the child remains a prime example of an "asexual being", despite the many folktales depicting children variously killed and devoured.
 The collective memory would consequently be operating a "shift in meaning" from generation to generation, finally integrating the historical figure of Gilles de Rais into the "known category" of the murderer of women, an archetype personified in this case by a horrible "virile (bearded) seducer", Bluebeard.

 Nevertheless, to medievalist Olivier Bouzy, the case of Gilles de Rais does not fall within the mythification process analyzed by French philologist and religious studies scholar Georges Dumézil.
 According to the latter, a myth can become a story (such as an Indo-European deity's transfiguration into Horatius Cocles, in accordance with Roman historiography) but Bouzy observes that the haphazard assimilation of Gilles de Rais to Bluebeard reverses the aforementioned process.
 Moreover, Bouzy deems the wife-murderer and his forbidden chamber to be "a simple rewriting of the myth of Pandora and her famous box", while Gilles de Rais, sadistic killer and rapist of dozens of children, cannot be "an avatar of the bland Bluebeard".